 Turning on your stove is not a requirement for delicious, healthy meals at home.
-Whether it is the last days of summer or you are awaiting the first days of spring, Angela Lemond, RDN, CSP, LD, spokesperson for the Academy of Nutrition and Dietetics, recommends using a few key kitchen gadgets to save time and keep things cool in the kitchen.
+Whether it is the last days of summer or you are awaiting the first days of spring, use a few key kitchen gadgets to save time and keep things cool in the kitchen.
+Also consider cooking multiple servings that can be used throughout the week.

-Mix up a Mexican meatless meal by tossing canned (drained and rinsed) black beans with fresh corn, a tomato, bell pepper and red onion.
+Mix up a Mexican-style meatless meal by tossing canned (drained and rinsed) black beans with fresh, frozen or canned corn, a tomato, bell pepper and red onion.
 Add avocado, jicama or diced mango for more adventurous eaters.
 Toss with lime juice and olive oil, and serve over crunchy romaine lettuce with whole-grain tortilla chips.

 Slow Cooker Double-Duty Roast